Spectral analysis on standard locally homogeneous spaces: Differential operators coming from and from the fiber

 Whereas conditions (A), (B), and (Tf) are defined using real forms, conditions ($\widetilde{\mathrm{A}}$) and~($\widetilde{\mathrm{B}}$) are formulated simply in terms of \emph{complex} Lie algebras; in particular, it is sufficient to check them on one real form in order for them to hold on any other real form.
 This allows us to use \cite[Cor.\,1.12]{kkdiffop}, which concerns compact real forms, to prove that condition (Tf) is satisfied in the setting~\ref{spher-setting} (Proposition~\ref{prop:cond-Tf-A-B-satisfied}).

-We shall discuss applications of conditions (A) and~(B) to the relation between spectral theory for the pseudo-Riemannian space~$X$ and the Riemannian symmetric space~$Y$ in Section~\ref{sec:transfer}, and their quotients $X_{\Gamma}$ and~$Y_{\Gamma}$ in Section~\ref{sec:transfer-Gamma-type-I-II}.
+We shall discuss applications of conditions (A) and~(B) to the relation between spectral theory for the pseudo-Riemannian space~$X$ and the Riemannian symmetric space~$Y$ in Chapter~\ref{sec:transfer}, and their quotients $X_{\Gamma}$ and~$Y_{\Gamma}$ in Chapter~\ref{sec:transfer-Gamma-type-I-II}.
 Conditions (A), (B), and (Tf) will play a crucial role in the proof of our main theorems.

-\subsection{$L$-invariant differential operators on~$X$}
+\section{$L$-invariant differential operators on~$X$}

 We work in the general setting~\ref{gen-setting}.
 As in \eqref{eqn:dl-dr}, the differentiations of the left and right regular representations of $L$ on $C^{\infty}(L)$ induce a $\C$-algebra homomorphism